 Under high stress, it can be tempting to indulge in sugary and teeth-staining substances that are notoriously bad for your smile.
 Foods and drinks like hard candies, tomato sauces, citrus fruits, red berries, sodas, coffees, and teas should all be enjoyed in moderation to reduce the risk of negatively affecting your smile.
 If you do indulge in these substances, follow up with brushing or flossing your teeth to reduce the amount of buildup and residue left behind on your teeth surfaces.
 Moderation is the key to a healthy diet and can help out a lot in terms of preventative dental care.

 We are here to help you with your dental care.
 If you have a dental concern during this crisis, please make sure to contact our office.
-The staff at Brighter Smiles wishes everyone in our Silver Springs, MD community continued health and safety throughout the duration of this crisis.
+The staff at Brighter Smiles wishes everyone in our Sterling, VA community continued health and safety throughout the duration of this crisis.